glennturner/bus_time/README.md

 - Does not support pattern requests

-- Does have `Real-Time Passenger` support
+- Does not have `Real-Time Passenger` support

 - Does not have locale support

 ## To-Do

 - Deprecate API_URL with known APIs and API versions

+- Add support for `Dynamic Action Types`

 ## Author